 Why do my gums bleed when I brush?

-If your gums bleed when you brush, there’s a good chance you have gum disease, an infection that attacks your gums and the supporting structures of your teeth.
+If your gums bleed when you brush, there’s a good chance you have periodontal or gum disease.
+This bacterial infection of your gums also attacks the structures that support your teeth.

-Proper oral hygiene, combined with routine exams and cleaning appointments, are your best bet for avoiding gum disease and the dental problems that go with it.
-If it has been a while since your last cleaning, please call Meadow Creek Family Dentistry to arrange an appointment.
+Diligent oral hygiene habits, combined with routine exams and cleaning appointments, are your best bet for avoiding gum disease and the dental problems that go with it.
+If it has been a while since your last dental exam and cleaning in Inman, SC, please call Meadow Creek Family Dentistry to arrange an appointment.
 We will perform a thorough exam, and if we find signs of gum disease, we will develop a treatment plan to get your oral health back on track.